nordeim/singapore-smb/docs/prompt-8.md

 please meticulously review you plan, `Phase5_testing_plan.md`, when you were doing when you were stopped, then meticulously continue from where you last left off according to your planning.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously review @AGENT.md , @Project Architecture Document.md and your own reference `COMPREHENSIVE_PROJECT_UNDERSTANDING.md` and then meticulously plan to update them with Phase 4 and 5 completion status per the @master_execution_plan.md and the related codebase changes, make these documents correctly and accurately reflect and align with the current codebase.
+Then review and validate your implementation plan to update these project documents against the actual codebase and your execution logs.